Emilsmylzade/NotesApp/README.md

 # My Notes App

 My Notes App is a basic notes app that is written in Android Studio Kotlin.
 It utilizes Room Database to store the notes in this app.
  After the first time using databases in my workout app, I felt like I did not completely understand how the program interacts with the database.
-So, I started to build this app, which is mostly depended on database.
-And I can happily say that, I compeletely understood not just how to store the data in the database, but also how to take the data from database effectively.
+So, I started to build this app, which is mostly dependent on the database.
+And I can happily say that I completely understood not just how to store the data in the database, but also how to take the data from the database effectively after building this app.

 ## Screenshots